SharePoint/sp-dev-docs/docs/sp-add-ins/sharepoint-add-ins-update-process.md

+---
+title: SharePoint Add-ins update process ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # SharePoint Add-ins update process
 Learn about the process for updating SharePoint Add-ins.

  **Note**  The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint#bk_newname).
+For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 You have to update a SharePoint Add-in if you add functionality, fix a bug, or make a security update.
 An update to an add-in is deployed in a SharePoint Add-in package in the same way that the first version of the add-in is deployed.
 The SharePoint Add-in update process ensures that the add-in's data is preserved if the update fails for any reason.

  **Important**  You cannot change the  *add-in type*  using the update system.
 For example, you cannot change an add-in from SharePoint-hosted to provider-hosted with an update.
 To make a change of type, you need to [migrate from an old add-in to a new one](#Major).
 In particular, since  [the preview program for autohosted add-ins has been closed](http://blogs.office.com/2014/05/16/update-on-autohosted-apps-preview-program/), you should be aware that you cannot update an autohosted add-in to a provider-hosted add-in.
-You have to convert the add-in as explained in  [Convert an autohosted SharePoint Add-in to a provider-hosted add-in](convert-an-autohosted-sharepoint-add-in-to-a-provider-hosted-add-in).
+You have to convert the add-in as explained in  [Convert an autohosted SharePoint Add-in to a provider-hosted add-in](convert-an-autohosted-sharepoint-add-in-to-a-provider-hosted-add-in.md).